mickymacirl/CI-P2-Quiz-RS/README.md

 ![HTML Results](./assets/readme/htmlvalrm.jpg)

- Used *[Javascript Validator](https://jshint.com/)* to validate the Javascript on this stie, with one error saying that checkAnswer is unused. checkAnswer is using the in quiz.html file to check the quiz players answer so is not used with the javascript file.
+ Used *[Javascript Validator](https://jshint.com/)* to validate the Javascript on this stie, with one error saying that checkAnswer is unused. checkAnswer is used in the quiz.html file to check the quiz players answer so is not used within the javascript file.

 ![Javascript Results](./assets/readme/jsvalrm.jpg)